svdgraaf/django-icecat/README.md

 $ ./application/manage.py import_suppliers
 $ ./application/manage.py import_products [path to index or daily delta]
 ```
-If you want to import all the products, it is advised to first import the categories and suppliers
+If you want to import all the products, it is advised to first import the categories and suppliers.
+Also: be sure to save up on Starbucks coupons, as a total product import can take quite a while.

 TODO
 ====